Skip to main content

 The Background and History of the Older Americans Act

 On July 14, 1965, President Lyndon B. Johnson signed the Older Americans Act (OAA) into law.
-For more than 55 years, the Aging Network established and funded by the Act has preserved the right for older Americans to live independently, with dignity, making everyday decisions according to our individual preferences and goals across our lifespan.
+For nearly 55 years, the Act has preserved older Americans’ right to live independently, with health and financial security, making everyday decisions according to our individual preferences and goals across our lifespan.

 Get NCOA in Your Inbox